What is Turner syndrome?

-Turner syndrome is a rare genetic condition whereby the X chromosome is either completely or partially missing.
 Typically, a female has two X chromosomes.
-One of the X chromosomes is received from the egg, and the other from the sperm.
-Turner syndrome can cause various developmental issues.
+One of those X chromosomes is received from the mother’s egg, and the other from the father’s sperm.
+Turner syndrome (TS) is a rare genetic condition where one of the X chromosomes is either completely or partially missing.
+It can cause various physical and sexual development issues.

-TS occurs in approximately 1 in 2000 liveborn females.i Most patients are diagnosed during adolescence or adulthood,ii though sometimes the parent will know before delivery that their fetus has monosomy X.iii
+TS occurs in approximately 1 in 2,000 liveborn females.i Most patients are diagnosed during adolescence or adulthood,ii though sometimes their parents will know before delivery that the fetus has monosomy X.iii

-A commonly asked question regarding monosomy X and mosaic TS revolves around the survival rate of those with TS.
-Typically, TS is not considered life-threatening, though women with it may face a shorter life expectancy.iv However, pregnancies are at higher risk for miscarriage when the fetus has monosomy X.
+A commonly asked question regarding monosomy X and mosaic Turner syndrome revolves around the survival rate.
+TS is not considered life-threatening, though females with this chromosomal abnormality may face a shorter life expectancy.iv However, it is important to note that a pregnancy has a higher risk for miscarriage when the fetus has monosomy X.

 What are the symptoms of Turner syndrome?